FrogFrenzy/tax-prep-assistant/QUICK_DEPLOY.md

 3. Click "Redeploy" after adding variables

 ## ✅ That's it!
-Your tax prep assistant will have full AI capabilities with Google sign-in.
+Tax Chicken will have full AI capabilities with Google sign-in.

 ## Test it:
 1. Visit your app